 What seems like a silly trouble allows for an interesting dynamic to play out between the characters.
 Nathan can kill and allow people to die because he’s the law, but Duke is always evil.
-It’s a dynamic that continues into the fourth season, but saves itself from being annoying by the growing mutual respect the two develop—albeit slowly—for each other.
+It’s a dynamic that continues from Haven Season Three into the fourth season, but saves itself from being annoying by the growing mutual respect the two develop—albeit slowly—for each other.
 This tension circles around Audrey and comes to an immediate halt whenever she is in need.
 In fact, everybody stops fighting when Audrey reveals that the Colorado Kid might still be alive.
 They gather around to dig up his grave and discover it’s empty.
 All that is inside is a message left for Audrey from Lucy—her previous persona.
 The mystery of Haven and the troubles grips all the characters and always outweighs any internal conflicts they may be having.

 Whereas alien troubles may seem to be pushing the boundaries of believability, the trouble revealed in “Sarah” is more entertaining.
 Duke looks up a name from an unfinished entry in his father’s assassination journal and encounters Stuart Mosley, an elderly man who freaks out when he sees Duke and sends him back to 1955.
 This changes the present, giving Audrey, the only person aware of the changes, a challenge to figure out who’s trouble is at work.